microsoft/vcpkg/docs/examples/modify-baseline-to-pin-old-boost.md

     boost-vcpkg-helpers[core]:x64-windows -> 7#2 -- D:\vcpkg\buildtrees\versioning\versions\boost-vcpkg-helpers\2a21e5ab45d1ce41c185faf85dff0670ea6def1d
 ```

-It is reasonable that users expect that overriding `boost` to version 1.72.0 results in all other Boost packages being pinned to version 1.72.0 as well. **However, vcpkg does not treat the `boost` meta-package any differently that any other port.** In other words, vcpkg has no notion that `boost` is related to all the other `boost-*` libraries, other than it depends on all of them.
-For this reason, all the other boost packages where installed at version 1.75.0, which is the baseline version.
+It is reasonable to expect that overriding `boost` to version 1.72.0 results in all Boost packages being pinned to version 1.72.0. **However, vcpkg does not treat the `boost` meta-package any differently that any other port.** In other words, vcpkg has no notion that `boost` is related to all the other `boost-*` libraries, other than it depends on all of them.
+For this reason, all the other boost packages are installed at version 1.75.0, which is the baseline version.

 Below, we describe two methods to pin down Boost versions effectively.